 Clerkenwell | St John

-St. John is probably the best value Michelin Star in the city.
-Reasonably priced, and changing daily, the menu is famed for its nose-to-tail philosophy, but in addition to alternative cuts of meat, you’ll find the likes of cured seatrout served with cucumber and dill; langoustines; poached rabbit; and freshly-baked madeleines (which can be ordered by the dozen).
-READ MORE
+Despite fierce competition from the wildly trendy Sessions Arts Club, our loyalty remains with St. John – a pioneering eatery and probably the best value Michelin Star in the city.
+Reasonably priced, and changing daily, the menu is famed for its nose-to-tail philosophy, but in addition to alternative cuts of meat, you’ll find the likes of cured seatrout served with cucumber and dill; langoustines; poached rabbit; and freshly-baked madeleines (which can, and should, be ordered by the dozen).

 Details: 26 St. John Street, Smithfield, EC1M 4AY